monayemislam/infinite-logo-carousel/README.md

 # Infinite Logo Carousel

-A framework-agnostic infinite logo carousel using only CSS.
-This lightweight package allows you to create smooth, infinitely scrolling logo carousels in multiple directions without relying on any JavaScript framework.
+A framework-agnostic infinite logo carousel using CSS and minimal JavaScript.
+This lightweight package allows you to create smooth, infinitely scrolling logo carousels in multiple directions.

 ## Demo

-Check out the [live demo](https://monayemislam.github.io/infinite-logo-carousel/demo/) to see the Infinite Logo Carousel in action!
+Check out the [live demo](https://monayemislam.me/packages/infinite-logo-carousel/demo) to see the Infinite Logo Carousel in action!

 ## Features